Motorcycles, motorcycle accessories, motorcycle clothing, helmets, reviews and more!

 Without taking any formal noise readings, the Zeus is as quiet, or quieter than the Arai XD and very close to the Nolan 102 (wBW review), a helmet that, in my opinion, works extremely well behind what is one of the best windscreens ever put on a motorcycle, that being the BMW R1200GS Adventure (wBW article).

 Little or no air turbulence is felt, or heard around the bottom of the helmet, due in part to its slippery shape and (possibly) the channeling inserts along the sides of the helmet.
-While the visor makes itself felt with a slight air tug now and then, it does not create turbulence of its own.
+While the face shield makes itself felt with a slight air tug now and then, it does not create turbulence of its own.

 With earplugs in place, there were no obtrusive low frequency vibrations or air pressure changes felt in the ear, which typically means that air flow is being well managed by the helmet and that the interior is being sealed to the degree needed, and sounds dampened.